 - A wide readership, as the journal is freely accessible online by members of AIS (also available pay per view to non-members).

-- Relatively short cycle times and short times to publication - average 73 days turnaround in 2010.
+- Relatively short cycle times and short times to publication.

 - Developmental reviewing approach, with an editorial board of eminent scholars engaging with authors on promising papers.

 - An annual Theory Development Workshop at the International Conference on Information Systems.

 Each year since 2006, the Senior Scholars of AIS have given a Best Paper award to the top papers published in the IS discipline during the previous year.
 A list of all AIS papers receiving honors from the AIS Senior Scholars may be found on the Publication Awards page on the AIS website.

 2019 JAIS Best Paper Award

 Sleight of Hand: Identifying Concealed Information by Monitoring Mouse-Cursor Movements.
 Jeffrey L. Jenkins, Jeffrey Proudfoot, Joseph Valacich, G. Mark Grimes, and Jay F. Nunamaker, Jr.